 The School’s emails and letters contain confidential and/or privileged information and are intended for only the person to whom it is addressed.
 Any unauthorised copying, forwarding, disclosure or distribution of the material contained in emails and any attachment is strictly prohibited.
-All personal information at the school is kept confidential and will not be discussed or shared by the school with any other parent or student.
+All personal information at the school remains confidential to the school principal, safeguarding officer and communications officer will not be discussed or shared by the school with any other parent or student.

 If there is a bad weather warning in place and you are in doubt about classes taking place.
 Please check the website and the Dance Sensation Facebook page for information.
 In such cases the school will not reimburse or replace classes.
 Parents will be notified by our texting service, website and emails.
 Please make sure your details are up to date and you check our news page.
 If classes are cancelled due to unforeseen circumstances and cannot be replaced during the School term in which it was cancelled the School will not reimburse classes.
 All teachers will continue with classes, even if there are inadequate numbers of students.
 In such cases the Principal will be contacted in to discuss alterations for that particular class.

 At Dance Sensation we have a duty of care to safeguard all children.
 It is our aim to provide children and young people with appropriate safety and protection that attend the School.
 We abide by The Child Protection Act 2004.